yaydede/toolbox/YA_TextBook.md

 We normalize all weights between 0 and 1 so that sum of the weights would be one in each iteration.
 Hence, the algorithm works in a way that it randomly replicates the observations as new data points by using the weights as their probabilities.
 This process also resembles to under- and oversampling at the same time so that the number of observations stays the same.
 The new dataset now is used again for the next tree ($b=2$) and this iteration continues until B.  We can use `rpart` in each tree with `weights` option as we will shown momentarily.

-Here is an example with the `myocarde` data that we only use the first 6 observation:
+Here is an example with the `myocarde` data that we only use the first 6 observations:

 ```r